Autrey Mill Nature Preserve & Heritage Center: Geographic features

 The area surrounding Autrey Mill houses 28 species of native trees, 58 species of native plants (including the Pink Lady's Slipper orchid), and 110 native wildlife species.
 Most of the Nature Preserve is covered by forest, with wetlands and a small river known as "Sal's Creek" which runs throughout.

 Heritage Village

-The Heritage Village consists of several historic buildings from the site and local area.
+The Heritage Village consists of several buildings from the site and local area.